sanderslab/magellanmapper/README.md

 #### Setup script for Conda

 ```
-./setup_conda.sh
+./setup_conda.sh [-n name] [-s spec]
 ```

-Run this command from the `clrbrain` folder to install the following dependencies:
+Run this command from the `clrbrain` folder to set up the following:

 - If not already installed: [Miniconda](https://conda.io/miniconda.html), a light version of the Anaconda package and environment manager for Python
-- A `clr` Conda environment with Python 3
+- A Conda environment with Python 3, named according to the `-n` option, or `clr` by default
-- Scipy, Numpy, Matplotlib stack
-- Mayavi/TraitsUI/Qt stack for GUI and 3D visualization (optional, use the `-l` ("L") flag to create a lightweight environment without this stack)
-- Scikit-image for image processing
-- Pandas for stats
-- SimpleITK or [SimpleElastix](https://github.com/SuperElastix/SimpleElastix), a fork with Elastix integrated (see below)
-- Python-Bioformats/Javabridge for importing images from propriety formast such as `.czi` (optional, requires Java SDK and C compiler, ok if install fails)
+- Full dependencies based on `environment.yml` (ok if Python-Bioformats/Javabridge fails), or an alternative specification if the `-s` option is given, such as `-s environment_light.yml` for headless systems that do not require a GUI

 #### Setup script for Venv

 ```
-./setup_venv.sh
+./setup_venv.sh [-n name]
 ```

 This setup script will check and install the following dependencies:

 - Checks for an existing Python 3.6+ install, which already include Venv
-- Performs a Pip install (requires a C compiler for some dependencies, see below)
+- Performs a Pip install of Clrbrain and all dependencies (requires a C compiler for some dependencies, see below)
-- Installs SimpleITK or SimpleElastix

 ### Alternative installation methods

 You can also install Clrbrain these ways in the shell and Python environment of your choice:

-- In a Python environment of your choice or none at all, run `pip install -r requirements.txt` to match one of our pinned, tested setups (Mac, Linux only)
+- In a Python environment of your choice or none at all, run `pip install -r requirements.txt` to match dependencies in a pinned, current test setup (cross-platform)
-- To create the equivalent Conda environment, run `conda env create -n [name] -f environment_full.yml`, where `name` is your desired environment name
+- To create a similar environment in Conda, run `conda env create -n [name] -f environment_[os].yml`, where `name` is your desired environment name, and `os` is `win|mac|lin` for your OS (assumes 64-bit)
-- If you have manually installed the dependencies, run `python setup.py install`
+- To install without Pip, run `python setup.py install` to install the package and only required dependencies

+### Dependencies

+The main required and optional dependencies in Clrbrain are:

+- Scipy, Numpy, Matplotlib stack
+- Mayavi/TraitsUI/Qt stack for GUI and 3D visualization
+- Scikit-image for image processing
+- Pandas for stats
+- SimpleITK or [SimpleElastix](https://github.com/SuperElastix/SimpleElastix), a fork with Elastix integrated (see below)
+- Python-Bioformats/Javabridge for importing images from propriety formast such as `.czi` (optional, requires Java SDK and C compiler)

 ### Optional Dependency Build and Runtime Requirements